ge1789/docs-adding-new-records/docs/adding-title-records.md

     - `publisher_name`: Enter the publisher's name.
 If you are using the *English Catalogue of Books*, the name appears on the right-hand side of the line.
     - `transcription_format_and_price`: If you are using the *English Catalogue of Books* transcribe the format and price information.
 The format is indicated by a term like "8vo" or "12mo" or "3v. cr.
 8o".
 The price is given in shillings and pence (e.g., "4s 6d").
 Transcribe everything.
 Examples: "post 8vo, 7s 6d", "12mo, 7s 6d", "3v. cr.
 8o, 25s 6d".
     - `additional_notes`: Add any notes which might be useful here.
 If you think the book might not count as prose fiction you could indicate your thinking here.

+# Important note about new editions (new edit., 2nd, 3rd, etc.)

+Include novels marked "new edit." (or 2nd, 3rd, etc) in your spreadsheet if the novel is not already in the ATCL.
+(Background: if a new edition comes out very quickly after a first edition, the English Catalogue sometimes will not mention the first edition.)

 # Tips and Tricks